-Prior to issuing a Request for Proposal or selecting a project without following a competition process where the SHA has ownership interest, SHA will submit to the local field office all required information under 24 CFR 983.6.
+Prior to issuing a Request for Proposal or selecting a project without following a competition process where the PHA has ownership interest, SHA will submit to the local field office all required information under §8(o)(13)(B) of the 1937 Act.
 The SHA will select proposals for PBV assistance using either the Request for Proposal method or the Previous Competition method.